Hydro-Dog/NodeJS-readFile-vs-setImmediate/README.md

 ## Аssumption
 The priority of `check` phase over the `poll` phase is due to the time OS needs for reading the file.
-Once the reading is finished `poll` phase's cb is executed
+Once the reading is finished `poll` phase's cb is executed in spite of any `check` phase cb's

 ## Аverage result